 This is a short guide for anyone aiming to pass Scrum PSD Certification.
-Provided links are just an example.
-Based on that I managed to pass the exam.
-I spent around a week on learning.
+The provided links are just an example.
 If you have any questions or seek any tips – please leave a comment.

 Basics of Scrum PSD Guide